 As the investigations continued, Cream’s accusatory letters drew significant attention to him because besides authorities discovering that the person being accused was innocent, they also came to realize the letter writer seemed to know things not generally known.
 For instance, everyone thought Clover’s death was due to her drinking, but Cream referred to it as a murder, which then helped police to realize that the letter writer was the person newspapers were calling the “Lambeth Poisoner.”

 Cream also reputedly alleged to a friend that Donworth, Clover, Marsh, and Shrivell had been poisoned by his fellow lodger, a medical student named W.J.
 Harper.
-In fact, hoping to throw suspicious off him and onto Harper, Cream sent an accusatory letter to Harper’s father signed “William H. Murray.”
+In fact, hoping to throw suspicious off himself and onto Harper, Cream sent an accusatory letter to Harper’s father signed “William H. Murray.”

 Cream then met a visiting policeman from New York City.
 The policeman had heard of the “Lambeth Poisoner” and Cream therefore offered to give him a brief tour of where the various victims lived.
 The policeman then happened to mention the tour to a British policeman, who found Cream’s detailed knowledge of the case suspicious.